Get System Information from the command line

 BuildVersion: 8P2137

-system_profiler is just a command line interface to the GUI app System Profiler (found in your Utilities folder).
+system_profiler is just a command line interface to the Mac GUI app System Profiler (which is found in the Utilities folder of Mac OS X).
 It’s very handy for learning about a machine over a network or remote connection via SSH.
 The standard output will blast you with screenfulls of content so it is best to pipe through the more command as follows:

 $ system_profiler | more